 Step 6 Use the Triple S Concept- Survive, Search, Scare.

-Have you ever noticed what basically happens in most of the horror stories.
+Have you ever noticed what basically happens in most horror stories?

-The main goal of the protagonist (the main character) and the other characters in any horror story is either to survive from the horrific evil entity or to search for something, someone, some truth along with facing the fear or nothing in the control of the characters and they are not doing anything except getting scared by the evil entity.
+The main goal of the protagonist (the main character) and the other characters in any horror story is either to survive the horrific evil entity or to search for something, someone, some truth along with facing the fear or nothing in the control of the characters and they are not doing anything except getting scared by the evil entity.

 Or these all three things are happening simultaneously